 Nevertheless, there are plenty of exciting movies coming out in the months ahead.
-These include the latest offerings from directors as far-reaching as Christopher Nolan, Steven Spielberg, Charlie Kaufman, Chloe Zhao, Miranda July, Antonio Campos, Julie Taymor, Ben Wheatley, and Denis Villeneuve.
-The blockbusters won’t be stopped (well, for now), from “Black Widow” to “Wonder Woman 1984,” and neither will the festival darlings hoping to break into the mainstream.
-Of course, it remains to be seen if this schedule will evolve in the coming weeks, but for now, there are dozens of films on their way that are worth looking forward to seeing, in whichever fashion they roll out.
+These include the latest offerings from directors as far-reaching as Christopher Nolan, Charlie Kaufman, Chloe Zhao, Miranda July, Antonio Campos, Julie Taymor, and more.
+While the glut of blockbusters has slowed to a trickle, a big batch of festival darlings hoping to break into the mainstream are there to take their place.
+Of course, it remains to be seen just how this schedule will evolve in the coming weeks, but for now, there are dozens of films on their way that are worth looking forward to seeing, in whichever fashion they roll out.

-This list includes only films that have currently set a firm release date, though many of IndieWire’s most-anticipated 2020 films have yet to announce release plans, including Netflix heavy-hitters (“Hillbilly Elegy,” “Ma Rainey’s Black Bottom,” “Mank,” “The Forty-Year-Old Version,” “The Midnight Sky,” “The White Tiger,” “The Trial of the Chicago 7”), films gearing up for festival runs (“One Night in Miami,” “Ammonite,), projects that have already screened to acclaim (“Zola,” “Sound of Metal”), and others that are shrouded in mystery (like “The Green Knight”), just to name a few.
+This list includes only films that have currently set a firm release date, though many of IndieWire’s most-anticipated 2020 films have yet to announce release plans, including Netflix heavy-hitters (“Hillbilly Elegy,” “Ma Rainey’s Black Bottom,” “Mank,” “The Midnight Sky,” “The White Tiger”), films gearing up for festival runs (“Ammonite”), projects that have already screened to acclaim (“Zola”), and others that are shrouded in mystery (like “The Green Knight”), just to name a few.